-- (iii) constructed and maintained to achieve the profile dimensions shown in Appendix Three. - x Open Space Escarpment Vegetation Activity Area 5b - (a) Any land within Activity Area 5b shall be kept free of gorse, broom, briar, tree lupin, hawthorn, crack willow, buddleia, Californian thistle, and any other Pest Plant as specified in the Regional Pest Management Strategy for Otago.
+xii Open Space - Escarpment Vegetation - Activity Area 5b

+(a) Any land within Activity Area 5b shall be kept free of gorse, broom, briar, tree lupin, hawthorn, crack willow, buddleia, Californian xiii Riverside Protection Area (Activity Area 5c) and Wetland Vegetation (Activity Area 5d)

-- (b) Planting on any land within Activity Area 5b shall be in accordance with the plant list contained within Part 1 of Appendix 1. - xi Wetland Vegetation Activity Area 5d - (c) Any land within Activity Area 5d shall be kept free of gorse, broom, briar, tree lupin, hawthorn, crack willow, buddleia, Californian thistle, and any other Pest Plant as specified in the Regional Pest Management Strategy for Otago, except this rule shall not apply to crack willow along the bank of the Shotover River.- - (d) Planting on any land within Activity Area 5d shall be in accordance with the plant list contained within Part 2 of Appendix 1.
+- thistle, and any other Pest Plant as specified in the Regional Pest Management Strategy for Otago. - (b) Planting on any land within Activity Area 5b shall be in accordance with the plant list contained within Part 1 of Appendix 1. - (c) Indigenous vegetation established within Area 5b shall not be removed.

+- (a) Any land within the Riverside Protection Area and Activity Area 5d shall be kept free of gorse, broom, briar, tree lupin, hawthorn, crack willow, buddleia, Californian thistle, and any other Pest Plant as specified in the Regional Pest Management Strategy for Otago, except this rule shall not apply to crack willow along the bank of the Shotover River. - (b) Planting on any land within Activity Area 5d shall be in accordance with the plant list contained within Part 2 of Appendix 1.

-xii Wetland Setback
+xiv Wetland Setback

-No buildings shall be constructed within the Wetland Setback area identified on the Structure Plan.
+No buildings shall be constructed within the Wetland Setback identified on the Structure Plan.